OLSAS – University of Toronto

 WES evaluations are not required for:

-• United Kingdom (UK) law school transcripts for transfer and Letter of Permission applicants.
+• Law school transcripts for transfer and Letter of Permission applicants

-For student exchange course work, you must arrange separately for both your host and your home institution to submit their official transcripts to OLSAS directly.
+For student exchange and study abroad coursework, you must arrange separately for both your host and your home institution to submit their official transcripts to OLSAS directly.
 This is in addition to the submission of the official transcript by your home institution.
-A WES evaluation is not required for courses taken as part of an exchange program, as long as either the transfer credits or the grades for these courses appear on your home institution’s transcript.
+A WES evaluation is not required for courses taken as part of an exchange or study abroad program, as long as either the transfer credits or the grades for these courses appear on your home institution’s transcript.

 Measures to Safeguard the Integrity of the Admission Process